9 examples of logo design gone wrong - Published: 2018-09-10

 The odd alignment

 The design industry has gladly welcomed chaos in its work.
 People have learned to appreciate the beauty in it.
 Nevertheless, it should be ordered chaos, and there has to be some symmetry in it.
 The logo design is created in a horizontal plane for a reason.
 It makes it calmer to fit into the various collaterals.
 The consumer has a better affliction to the logo when it is pleasing and stress-free to the eye.
 Vertical or shapeless alignment is a definite no in this industry.
+When designing a logo, it is crucial that you find the right people to work with, find a freelance graphics designer on freejobshome.com today.

 The letter spacing